Frequently Asked Questions

 What memberships are available?

-If you are a member you may bring a guest, i.e., non-member, to the range to shoot.
-However, that person must pay the daily range fee required of all non-members.
-Index
+- If you are a member and you bring a non-member to the range to shoot, that person must pay the daily walk on fee required of all non-members.

-Adult members may run for office, elect Club Officers, reserve/use specialized range facilities for organized shoots, and attend our monthly TRC Board meetings!
+Adult members may run for office, elect Club Officers, and reserve/use specialized range facilities for organized shoots!
 Finally, since TRC runs the range, any changes, improvements, or monies spent are decided upon by members.
 Non-members have little say in range development and policies.
 Index

 When and where are TRC Board meetings held?